Are you replacing your roof or building a new home?

 After all, they have to look at your house too, and if you live in a historic neighborhood or area with a specific style, you might be best served by sticking within those guidelines or that overall look and feel.

-Whether it is because of the tradition in the area or because those roofing materials and shingle colors are best for the local weather and climate (also hail and storms), there is probably a good reason and it’s worth at least thinking about before you make your final decision about your choice of a new roof.
+Whether it is because of the tradition in the area or because those roofing materials and shingle colors are best for the local weather and climate (also roof hail damage and storms), there is probably a good reason and it?s worth at least thinking about before you make your final decision about your choice of a new roof.

 You want to make sure that your new roof matches or at least coordinates with the other buildings on your land (if applicable).
 A significant contrast or mismatch could be problematic in terms of resale value, and your neighbors or even your HOA might consider it an eyesore.